 There is a definite interdependence between some difficulties of both categories.
 For example, increased wear at the running clearances must be classified as a mechanical trouble, but it will result in a reduction of the net pump volume rate of flow - a hydraulic symptom - without necessarily causing a mechanical breakdown or even excessive vibration.

-A diagnostic analysis along with-remedies is presented in Tables 1 to Table 3.
+A diagnostic analysis along with-remedies is presented in Table 1 to Table 3.

 Table 1 Check Chart for Centrifugal Pump Troubles